 The C standard defines rules for integer promotions, integer conversion rank, and the usual arithmetic conversions.
 The intent of the rules is to ensure that the conversions result in consistent numerical values, and that these values minimize unexpected results in the rest of the computation.

 A recent innovation from ISO/IEC TR 24731-1 [12] that has been added to the C standard 9899:2011 [5] is the definition of the rsize_t type.
 Extremely large object sizes are frequently a sign that an object’s size was calculated incorrectly.
 For example, negative numbers appear as very large positive numbers when converted to an unsigned type like size_t.
 Also, some implementations do not support objects as large as the maximum value that can be represented by type size_t.
 For these reasons, it is sometimes beneficial to restrict the range of object sizes to detect programming errors.
 For implementations targeting machines with large address spaces, it is recommended that RSIZE_MAX be defined as the smaller of the size of the largest object supported or (SIZE_MAX >> 1), even if this limit is smaller than the size of some legitimate, but very large, objects.
-Implementations targeting machines with small address spaces may wish to define RSIZE_MAX as SIZE_MAX, which means that there is no object size that is considered a runtime-constraint violation.
+Implementations targeting machines with small address spaces can define RSIZE_MAX as SIZE_MAX, which means that there is no object size that is considered a runtime-constraint violation.

 6.6.2 Guidance to language users